drivendataorg/cloud-cover-runtime/README.md

 This repository has three primary uses for competitors:

 - **Example for developing your solutions**: You can find two examples to help you develop your solution.
 The first is a [baseline solution](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/submission_src) which does not do very much but will run in the runtime environment and outputs a proper submission.
 You can use this as a guide to bring in your model and generate a submission.
-The second is an implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark_src) based on the [TODO: benchmark blog post](https://www.drivendata.co/blog/).
+The second is an implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark_src) based on the [benchmark blog post](https://www.drivendata.co/blog/cloud-cover-benchmark/).

 - **Test your code submission**: Test your `submission.zip` file with a locally running version of the container to discover errors before submitting it to the competition site.
 You can also find an [evaluation script](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/scripts/metric.py) for implementing the competition metric.